scipy/scipy-articles/README.md

 academic credit for their work.
 See http://joss.theoj.org/about for more details on this.

+The purposes of these two types of articles are different.
+An abstract article is only meant to give credit to contributors to (a) particular release(s).
+The frequency of writing such an article is a balance between providing new contributors with credit and diluting citations.
+A reasonable frequency is probably once every 1.5 or 2 years.

+A full-length article contains content that will help readers understand the scope of SciPy, the development process, major new features, plans for future development, etc.  It also provides a more significant level of credit, hence the higher bar for authorship (see below).
+We plan only a single such article at the moment, with the publication date coinciding with the 1.0 release.

 ## Authorship policy

 We aim to err on the side of being too inclusive rather than exclusive.